 Adult Education Series

-The Adult Formation Committee works to offer a new look at adult formation by offering an Adult Education Series following the 9 am mass and prior to the 11 am mass.
+The Adult Formation Committee works to offer a new look at adult formation by offering an Adult Education Series following the 9:00 Mass and prior to the 11:00 Mass.
 In the past, there have been panel discussions, multi-media presentations, and interactive forums on Art, Music, and Prayer followed by group discussions.
 The committee continues to work to identify relevant topics, such as Holy Week Liturgies, The Prayer Book, What it Means to be an Episcopalian and a member of an Anglo-Catholic parish, and Dismissal: Going Forth with Christ.
 These enriching programs are offered to allow our parish members and visitors to grow in the knowledge and love of God in Christ.
 Any suggestions for topics or presentations are welcome, and you can email them here, or reach out with any questions..

 Education for Ministry (EfM)

 “Education for Ministry” (EfM) or “Education formation Ministry” or “Exploring Faith Matters” is theological education at a distance, since EfM is a program created and administered by the School of Theology at the University of the South (Sewanee).
 An EfM seminar group is lead by mentors who are group facilitators, not teachers, and no, EfM is not a substitute for a seminary education.
 EfM classes form in the summer and meet from September through May.